rosafilgueira/dispel4py_workflows/README.md

 # Training Material

-For learning about dispel4py, visit the [dispel4py training GitHub repository](), which contains several tutorial and simple workflows for starting with dispel4py
+For learning more about dispel4py, visit the [dispel4py training GitHub repository](), which contains several tutorial and simple workflows for starting with dispel4py

 ## Seismology:  Seismic Noise Cross Correlation Workflow